RamizHida/meet/README.md

 # Meet
-Meet is an serverless, progressive web application (PWA) that displays current events in
+Meet is a serverless, progressive web application (PWA) that displays current events in
 the area of your choice with the help of the Google Calender API.
 Meet was developed using
 a test-driven development (TDD) approach, via Jest and React Testing Libaray.
 Meet contains several
 features, from filtering events by city to using the application while offline.